 When it comes to monetizing your podcast, there are some rules you need to observe--some of those rules you need to adhere to religiously while others can be adjusted according to how you deem fit.

-If you've ever heard a podcast, you've probably never come across a podcaster whose opening lines goes something like, "Hi.
-We are (podcast show name) and we want you to listen to this because it brings in more cash for us via advertising!".
+If you have listened to a podcast, you've probably never heard a podcaster deliver an opening message along these lines, "Hi.
+We are (podcast show name) and we want you to listen to us because it brings in more cash via advertising!"

 Check out the competition and then ask yourself these questions:

 "What do I need to do more to be successful?"

 "As a listener, what would I want to hear?"